deltafi/deltafi/deltafi-docs/public/docs/concepts.md

 Egress Flows format and validate content before sending it to downstream recipients.
 They contain a single Format Action, followed by a list of Validate Actions that execute concurrently, and finally a single Egress Action.

+### Transform Flows

+Transform Flows transform ingressed data and egress the results.
+They contain a list of transform actions followed by a single egress action.

 ## Actions